Best Colleges for Pre-Med Students

 Do I need to attend a prestigious undergraduate school?

 While institutional selectivity does play a role in the medical school admission process, more important will be your grades and standardized test scores.
 Therefore, choose an undergraduate school that is sufficiently selective and one that enables you to achieve a high GPA during your undergraduate career as well as successfully prepare for the MCAT.
 The average MCAT score for admitted applicants at Johns Hopkins was in the 99th percentile.
 Some of those individuals attended Ivy League colleges while others graduated from less selective institutions.
-The highly-respected Albert Einstein College of Medicine, for example, accepted students from schools such as Bloomsburg University, The College of New Jersey, and Bowling Green State University into their class of 2022.
+The highly-respected Albert Einstein College of Medicine, for example, accepted students from schools such as Pace University, Canisius College, and the College of New Jersey into their Class of 2023.

 In certain cases, such as at Duke University, the affiliated medical school does give preference to their own undergrads, in part because they have an intimate familiarity with the rigor of the program.
 Selecting a school with ample research opportunities for undergraduates can also be advantageous.
 Be forewarned, however, that schools with the most state-of-the-art and expensive laboratories are not necessarily the places that let undergrads get hands-on with equipment.
 Many leading research universities reserve those opportunities only for graduate students while smaller liberal arts institutions actually let students get their hands dirty in a laboratory.

 Should I be a pre-med major?

 That being said, if you choose to pursue your dream of majoring in a foreign language, there will be a laundry list of prerequisites that you will have to squeeze into your academic schedule.
 Most medical schools require two to four semesters of biology, two semesters of both organic and inorganic chemistry, physics, and math (including calculus).
 If you can balance a non-pre-med major and these demanding courses, go for it.
 If you start accidentally labeling hydrolytic enzymes in French on your biology final, it may be time to consider a more focused course of study.

 Consider BS/MD Programs